rklogan/fontdiff/README.md

   make the change yourself; pull requests are very welcome.

 * *Lousy codebase:* The current state of the codebase is pretty
-  embarrassing: Hardly any tests, massive dependencies, and so on.
+  embarrassing: No tests, massive dependencies, and so on.
   This is not a real product, it just helps to quickly compare two revisions of a TrueType or OpenType font.